 Apply directly to the University if you live outside the UK/EU.

-By graduation, you will have the professional skills to work for national parks, nature reserves, environmental and planning consultancies, national and international wildlife bodies, national, regional and local government, utility companies and regulatory agencies.
+By graduation, those with a Natural History degree will have the professional skills to work for national parks, nature reserves, environmental and planning consultancies, national and international wildlife bodies, national, regional and local government, utility companies and regulatory agencies.
 Your analytical skills will give you excellent prospects in research and policy development.
 You can even make wildlife films to gain career options in visual media and environmental education.
 Typical roles include: